 After half an hour to an hour I tip the rough mix out onto a lightly oiled board and pat and stretch it out and sprinkle

 - 20 g salt (you can use less if you prefer)

 over the surface, and then I gently knead that in to the dough for maybe a minute or two.
 Then I put it back into a clean and lightly oiled bowl.

 An hour after mixing and adding the salt, tip the whole lot out onto a lightly oiled board.
 Do a little gentle stretching and folding of the dough and make into a smooth round ball.
 This takes less than a minute to do.
 You should see a few bubbles appearing in the dough at this point but not that many.
 If stretching and folding is new to you then basically what you do is pat the dough out into a large rectangle, divide it by eye into three and then stretch it out a bit more and fold as you would an A4 piece of paper going into a narrow envelope.

-Place the ball of dough in an oiled bowl and then place a piece of clingfilm directly over the top of the dough itself and try and get any airbubbles out.
+Place the ball of dough in a lightly oiled bowl and then place a piece of clingfilm over the dough, you can spray this with oil too if the dough is very tacky.
+(Or if you find it easier, place the oiled clingfilm over the dough before you put it in the bowl).
 Place a second piece of clingflim over the top of the bowl and put the whole bowl in the fridge.

 This only applies if you are putting the dough in the fridge overnight like I do at this relatively early stage in the process.
 If you are keeping your dough out then just cover the bowl with a cloth or a shower cap.

 If you don’t protect the surface of the dough like this you find the dough will discolour and might go a bit hard on top.